4tomicpotato/zoom-meeting-auto-join-scheduler/README.md

   1. If UAC is enabled in your PC, make sure it isn't blocking the script.
   2. Make sure you're connected to the Internet when the meeting is scheduled to run.
   3. Do not move the script directory after you've scheduled a meeting, then the previously scheduled meeting(s) won't run.

+Contributing:
+  Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.
+  Please make sure to update tests as appropriate.